Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

 The host uses a pinned AMI and retained EBS storage.
 Container restarts and EC2 stop/start preserve PostgreSQL data; replacing the host creates a new disk and retains the old one.
 Restore or migrate data before using a replacement host.

 Container updates briefly stop the application and database.
 Only one database container runs at a time.
 PostgreSQL image configuration lives in `postgres/`.

+New hosts make stopped containers and unused images eligible for cleanup after one minute, checking images every ten minutes.
+Existing hosts need a one-time ECS configuration update; disk sizes and ECR retention are unchanged.